turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 # Aviatrix I1: Destinations

-As you can see in the simulator, our plane should be able to fly places.
+As you can see in the `main.swift`, our plane should be able to fly places.
 But all it can do is stay on the runway in St. Louis.
 Let's build up the functionality to move between cities.

 ## What We're Going For

 When this iteration is done we should be able to fly between known cities.
-When we run the simulator and hit `b` to fly we will see some output like this:
+When we run the program and hit `b` to fly we will see some output like this:

 ```
 Where would you like to fly to?